 If you’re buying locally in a retail store then checking to make sure a lens fits is as easy as trying it on your camera.
 But if you’re buying online, check, recheck, then confirm the compatibility!

 Full frame vs. Crop Sensor Cameras

 You first want to make sure the lens is going to fit your camera mount.

 If the camera I’m using is a Canon 5D Mark IV, then the lens mount is a full frame Canon, also known as an EF mount.

 Now, to get even more confusing, an EF lens is universal… meaning it will fit on both the APS-C and Full Frame cameras.
 While an EF-S lens only fits on the APS-C (crop sensor) camera.

 I know this can be quite perplexing.

-First try the tool from Amazon to check your compatibility, but if you’re really confused feel free to comment below or email me when you’re buying a new (or new-to-you) lens and I’m happy to help explain the differences!
+If you’re really confused feel free to comment below or email me when you’re buying a new (or new-to-you) lens and I’m happy to help explain the differences!

 Another great way to reach out to me is through Instagram: @rachelcarterimages